itchaox/annotree/README.md

 - Submit a [GitHub Issue](https://github.com/itchaox/annotree/issues)

-> Why I chose Feishu group as the community communication channel:
->
-> I use Feishu more often, which makes communication convenient.
-> Feishu topic groups are more efficient for discussing issues.

 ## Why Further Development

 1. Some features of folder-explorer were redundant for me and didn't fit my usage habits.